 The country's climate is changing - temperatures are getting hotter and the monsoon season is getting shorter.
 This places communities, especially children, at increased risk from disasters.

+Building disaster resilience is not an option, but is critical for protecting investment and ensuring the sustainability of development.
 Preparing for disasters is the best way to ensure that children and their communities know how to stay safe if a disaster strikes.

 Plan International Myanmar's Disaster Risk Management programme aims to ensure that children and their families live in safe and resilient communities, and we work with communities to build a culture of safety and active participation in reducing the risks from disasters and climate change.

 We are working with communities across Rakhine State which is one of the most disaster-prone parts of the country.
 Students are now able to identify threats to their safety, work with adults to mitigate these risks and understand how they can stay safe during and immediately after a disaster.